 Why Risk a Good Cut of Meat on an Untried Technique?

 Reverse searing has several advantages.
-The first being that you have better heat control, as you can cook the steak to almost a precise point of doneness.
+The first is that you have better heat control, as you can cook the steak to almost a precise point of doneness.

-The second being that this is the ultimate cooking method to achieve a perfect medium/medium-rare throughout the inside from wall to wall and sealing the deal with a perfect uniform sear on the outside.
+The second is that this is the ultimate cooking method to achieve a perfect medium/medium-rare throughout the inside from wall to wall while sealing the deal with a perfect uniform sear on the outside.

-Using the traditional sear first method, you will create “doneness rings” if you will.
-This means that you will have a dark ring around the top, closest to the surface, a slightly tan ring following that, a pink ring and on to the reddest section in the middle.
+Using the traditional sear first method, you will create more of a darker brown “doneness ring” moving down from the outside.
+This means that you will have a dark ring around the top, closest to the surface, a slight tan ring following that, a pink ring, and on to the reddest section in the middle.

 The middle will still be your desired doneness, but the rest of the meat will be overcooked.